The Cheeky Monkey Media Blog

 Consistency: You want your emails to be recognized as coming from you and your brand.
 Thus, you want to make sure are making use of your logo and brand colors.

 Tone and Style: Let your personality shine through.
-People signed up because they like you, so be you.
+People signed up because they like you, and so be you.
 The tone and style of your email should also be, you guessed it, consistent with the tone and style of the rest of your communications.

 Personal: While email marketing needs to be a bit more formal than, say social media, it still needs to be personal and friendly.
 If at all possible, have the email come from a specific person and email address.